 Many international mergers affecting the UK also have an Irish dimension and these proposals will help ensure that any changes to the UK regime continue to facilitate close cooperation between the CMA, European Commission and the Competition and Consumer Protection Commission (CCPC) in Dublin.

-Our EU, Competition and Regulatory Group, led by Partner Helen Kelly, is one of the leading competition practices in Dublin and advises clients on complex merger filings before the CCPC.
+Our EU, Competition and Regulatory Group is one of the leading competition practices in Dublin and advises clients on complex merger filings before the CCPC.